simonmfr/cellseg-benchmark/README.md

 ### Basic usage
 The ruff config is located in `pyproject.toml`.
 See the [ruff documentation of rules](https://docs.astral.sh/ruff/rules/) for all possible rules that we can enable / disable.
 As we have installed the pre-commit hook, ruff formatting and liniting will run automatically for all changed files whenever you do git commit.
+If there are errors, you will get a detailled messaged of the offending code and the error.
+Fix the errors, add the changed file and try to commit again.

 You can also manually run the ruff formatter and checker on all files with:
 ```